moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/propagating_stages.rst

 | By default, this stage propagates results in both direction.
 | The default cost term is a constant of 0.

-The stage contains function to
+The stage contains functionality to
 * Enable and disable collision checking between links
 * Attach and detach objects to robot links
 * Spawn and remove objects from scene